 Blended solutions let you do all of this (and more).

-Meet Recording, Reporting, and Compliance Requirements
+Blended Learning Solutions Can Help You Meet Recording, Reporting, and Compliance Requirements

 Keeping records of completed training is irrelevant sometimes, desirable or important other times, and absolutely essential still other times (think: mandatory OSHA-required safety compliance training).